diffra/Lard/README.md

 ### `GET /`

-This endpoint returns a simple HTML page with a message indicating that LARD is running.
+This endpoint returns a simple HTML page with a form.

 ### `POST /create`